-Secretary, Jeffrey Petrone, Managing Director for SageView Advisory Group’s Florida office, helps clients navigate the challenges of managing retirement plans including 401(k) plans, 403(b) plans and various other defined contribution and defined benefit plans.
+Treasurer and Secretary, Jeffrey Petrone, Managing Director for SageView Advisory Group’s Florida office, helps clients navigate the challenges of managing retirement plans including 401(k) plans, 403(b) plans and various other defined contribution and defined benefit plans.
 His responsibilities include advising clients on plan design, compliance, and in-depth investment consulting issues.
 Prior to joining SageView, Jeff made significant contributions to the employee benefits and retirement practices of Mercer in Florida.
 He began his career with the financial planning division of Citigroup in West Palm Beach, Florida.
 Jeff graduated from Villanova University with a B.S. degree in Finance and holds various securities registrations.

 Throughout his career, Jeff has been recognized as a leader by several organizations.
 In 2014, Jeff was recognized in NAPA's “Top 50 under 40.”
 In 2010, Jeff was recognized by 401k Wire as one of the “300 Most Influential Advisors in Defined Contribution” and named as one of the Top 100 Retirement Plan Advisors by PlanAdviser Magazine.
 The South Florida Business Journal named Jeff as one of the Top 40 Business Professionals in south Florida for 2012.
 He also regularly speaks at national events.